korykilpatrick/j-data/README.md

 Backend for https://playjeopardy.herokuapp.com/

-Built to entertain friends and while the social world was on hiatus
+Built to play with friends over video chat